zpervan/SuperDuperWeatherStation/README.md

 ### Frontend ###

 Visualizes the weather data by temperature and humidity on a selected date.
-The application itself is written in Rust and will be available for desktop and web.
+The application itself is written in Rust and is available for desktop.
 ![desktop_app](assets/visualization_app_preview.png)

 ## Setup ##